 ACRS will not be in breach of these Terms and Conditions for any failure to provide the ARSC 2021 that is caused by or arises from any event or circumstances beyond the College’s reasonable control, including any acts of God, severe storm, flood, fire, earthquake or other natural occurrences, war, terrorism, civil commotion and riots, strikes and industrial action, epidemic, pandemic or public health emergency, or any resulting governmental action including work stoppages, mandatory business, service or workplace closures, full or partial lockdowns of affected areas, quarantines, border closures and travel restrictions or acts or omissions of governments and regulatory authorities (Force Majeure Event).
 If ARSC 2021 is delayed or prevented by a Force Majeure Event, ACRS will notify delegates of the nature, extent, affect and likely duration of the circumstances constituting the Force Majeure Event as soon as reasonably practicable.

 It may be necessary, for reasons beyond the control of the College, to: a) alter the times, dates, itinerary, speakers, location or timing, b) postpone the event or any part of the event or c) cancel the event or any part of the event.
 In the event of cancellation or postponement of the Conference, the maximum liability of the ACRS is limited to a refund of the ARSC 2021 registration fee with no additional liability for travel costs, hotel costs, or any other costs or expenses whatsoever.

 28-30 SEPTEMBER 2021

-Join Australasia's leading road safety and injury prevention researchers, practitioners and policy makers, in Melbourne, Australia and online.
+Join Australasia's leading road safety and injury prevention researchers, practitioners and policy makers online.